kubecost/docs/apis/apis-overview/cloud-cost-api/cloud-cost-metrics.md

 ## Kubernetes Clusters

-To calculate the `K8 Utilization`, Kubecost first must determine if a resources is part of a Kubernetes cluster, or an unrelated cloud service.
+To calculate the `K8 Utilization`, Kubecost first must determine if a resources is part of a Kubernetes cluster or not.

 If a tag or label in the list below is present on the billing export, Kubecost will consider those costs part of the `K8 Utilization` calculation.
 This will not always be 100% accurate in all situations.\